 - Stay sober in aquatic environments.

-- Dive only in water that is deep enough to support the size, weight and skill level of the diver.
+- Dive only in water that is deep enough to support your size, weight and skill level.
 The depth of the water should be twice the height of the diver.

 - Dive in the deep end of a pool; the shallow end is not safe for diving.